 Tell me I’m not alone here, right?

-I’ve been working on ways to organize every drawer in your house and I’m doing my best to help you with the tips and tricks that I’ve learned along the way!
+I’ve been working on ways to organize every drawer in the house and I’m doing my best to help you with the tips and tricks that I’ve learned along the way!

 demonstrating Konmari method of folding your clothes for maximum room in your drawers